nikfrank/pgx/README.md

     }

-This needs better documentation, and to stop using keys as values. sorry. the type field is a postgres type defval is a default value. yeah, I could've used camel case. sorry. there's also the ability to define join types, which store a hash to join to. that needs documentation also, the default fields are very caked into everything, so at some point they'll cease to be optional
+This needs better documentation, and to stop using keys as values. sorry.

+the type field is a postgres type

+defval is a default value. yeah, I could've used camel case. sorry.

+there's also the ability to define join types, which store a hash to join to.

+that needs documentation

+also, the default fields are very caked into everything, so at some point they'll cease to be optional

+also, default types are prefixed with the schemaName, which is the key in the db object

 db.boot